Awakening the Light Within

 Post-Traumatic Growth.
 Is it a thing?

-Areas of post traumatic growth are categorized along five domains.
+Researchers categorize post-traumatic growth along five domains.
 They are:

 • personal strength,